 - Avoid having your knees higher than your hips

 - Keep your feet flat on the ground

 - Most importantly: change your posture often, staying in one position (even an optimal position) is perhaps the worst thing you can do and can create back pain later on

 Take breaks!
 We need time to let our tendons/muscles recover.
-I would suggest setting a timer on your phone for every 45 minutes to an hour, and taking a 5 to 10 minute break from gaming.
-If you happen to start to feel sore for more then a few days, rest completely.
+I would suggest setting a timer on your phone for every 45 minutes to an hour and taking a 5 to 10-minute break from gaming.
+If you happen to start to feel sore for more than a few days, rest completely.
 Take a break entirely from gaming for 1-3 days.

 Stretch before you start playing, stretch during your short breaks, and stretch after you’re done playing.
 Stretching helps improve circulation, maintain proper range of motion, and provides relief to overused muscles.
 Here are some basic stretches that you can do.